 HRI has had the same lead fund manager since launch: Katie Potts (the manager or Katie).
 She was a highly regarded technology analyst at Warburg (later UBS) prior to launching the fund.
-Katie owns a substantial stake in the company (384,164 shares, increased from 330,448 shares on 31 December 2015) and a significant minority stake in the management company.
-All things being equal, this should help align the manager's interest with shareholders and motivate her towards making the fund perform well.
+Katie owns a substantial stake in the company (384,164 shares, increased from 330,448 shares on 31 December 2015) and a significant minority stake in the management company and, clearly therefore, is motivated to ensure the success of the fund.